primus/mirage/README.md

 });
 ```

-When you receive a new session id from the server we emit an `mirage` event:
+When you receive a new session id from the server we emit a `mirage` event:

 ```js
 socket.on('mirage', function (id) {